Jack000/fontjoy/readme.md

 # font vectors

->**Abstract: Font vectors are a form of transfer learning that can be used to compare visual features of fonts.**
+>**Summary: Font vectors are a form of transfer learning that can be used to create novel font combinations.**

->**Try the font pairing tool at http://fontjoy.com or play with the tensorboard projector at http://fontjoy.com/projector/ - I recommend the T-SNE visualization with a perplexity value of 30**
+>**Try the font pairing tool at http://fontjoy.com or play with the tensorboard projector at http://fontjoy.com/projector/ - (try T-SNE with a perplexity value of 30)**

 ![tensorboard visualization](http://fontjoy.com/github/screenshot.png)